-A 2012 goal at Health Enhancement Systems is to beat back the momentum around cash and cash-equivalent rewards for wellness participation.
+A 2012 goal at HES is to beat back the momentum around cash and cash-equivalent rewards for wellness participation.
 We believe it’s one of the biggest threats to workplace wellness viability today (see Making Wellness Rewarding… Without Rewards).

 It’s an uphill struggle.
 Everyone we’ve talked to who’s given cash, gift cards, or even discounts on healthcare premiums say the same thing: it works.
 Extrinsic rewards (external enticements to do something to get something) always produce compliance in whatever wellness activity — completing an assessment, enrolling in health coaching, registering for a campaign, participating in a screening — the first time.